ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 being out of employment.
 Always give up the
 road to bulls and madmen, and never fight wth
 a coal heaver, or contehd with a base character,
-for&#x27; they will be sure to blacked i you
+for&#x27; they will be sure to blacked i you.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://newspapers.digitalnc.org/images/iiif/batch_ncu_TimeDem11n_ver01%2Fdata%2F1869092801%2F0153.jp2/pct:35.332661,15.035033,15.120968,25.097314/!600,600/0/default.jpg"/>
 </td>